 - Arnold was accused of using his position as an officer to benefit himself financially while he was in Philadelphia.

 - The accusations were made by General Joseph Reed and Timothy Matlack.

 - The trial was initially started on June 1, 1780, in Philadephia, but was postponed due to the British attack near New York City.

 - The court-martial resumed on December 23, 1780, at Morristown, New Jersey, where the Continental Army was camped for the winter.

 - Arnold was found guilty of two minor charges and reprimanded by Washington.

 - Arnold was upset over the result of the court-martial and saw it as another sign of disrespect from his fellow officers and soldiers.

-- Arnold contacted Joseph Stansbury, a Tory, and told him he was interested in joining the British or spying for them.
-Stansbury relayed the information to Andre.
+- Arnold contacted Joseph Stansbury, a Loyalist, and told him he was interested in joining the British or spying for them.
+Stansbury relayed the information to André.
 The British took Arnold up on his offer and told him to remain in his position so he could spy for them.

 - Arnold believed he was going to be put in charge of West Point and began negotiating with the British to help them capture the garrison.